Reptiles Don’t Need as Much Care in Winter?

 Consistency Matters More Than Ever

 Reptiles thrive on predictable routines.
-Feeding schedules, lighting cycles, and enclosure conditions should remain steady throughout winter.
+Feeding schedules, lighting cycles, and enclosure conditions should be adjusted and then remain steady throughout winter.
 Changes in household routines during and after the holidays often disrupt this consistency.
 Resetting timers and double-checking daily schedules helps bring stability back into the enclosure.

 Many keepers use simple tools like automatic light timers from the supplies section to maintain consistent day-night cycles, even when personal schedules change.
 Stable lighting cues help reptiles regulate basking behavior and daily rhythms during shorter winter days.